Let’s connect to ensure your travel is exceptional!

 Reserve your spot today and join fellow Canadian nature lovers and photographers on this unforgettable Hurtigruten Coastal Express journey!
-Call now to secure your place!
-Or click here to get on the waitlist

 Our Norway Fjords Photography Trip is a top choice for Canadian photographers seeking unparalleled natural beauty and unique photo opportunities.
-This journey aboard Hurtigruten’s Coastal Express takes you deep into Norway’s breathtaking fjords—towering cliffs, cascading waterfalls, and serene waters that create the perfect backdrop for stunning landscape photography.
+This journey aboard Hurtigruten’s Coastal Express takes you deep into Norway’s breathtaking fjords - towering cliffs, cascading waterfalls, and serene waters that create the perfect backdrop for stunning landscape photography.

 Capture dramatic scenes of rugged mountains, charming fishing villages, and pristine wilderness from the ship and onshore excursions.
 With expert guides on hand, you’ll learn how to frame the perfect shot in ever-changing light conditions, from golden sunrises to misty fjord mornings.